rachnaupadhyay/RachnaDemo/README.md

 # RachnaDemo
 This is my first repository
-Name : "RAchna UPADHYAY "
+Auther : "RAchna UPADHYAY "